6 Athens Archaeological Sites

 1. Ancient Agora

 The Ancient Agora used to be the center of the city of Athens.
-The Ancient Agora is close to the Acropolis.
+The Ancient Agora is close to the Acropolis of Athens.
 In this area you can visit several temples and archaeological sites.
 The Ancient Agora used to serve as a gathering place of the city due to its central location.
 Here you could also find the most important buildings.
 The administration of the city was also located here.
 This place also was used for markets, gatherings and parties.
 The Ancient Agora originated around the 6th century BC.
 A well house and other religious buildings were built on the west side.
 Most of these buildings were destroyed during the war with the Persians.
 It was not until the 5th century that the Agora was rebuilt and expanded to include buildings on the north and south sides.

 Temple of Hephaistos